 Synapse formation but especially the synaptic maintenance (synaptogenesis) is critical for neuronal health and disease.
-Loss of synaptic maintenance is not only restricted to AD.
-Defects in synaptic maintenance most likely also contribute to the synaptic vulnerability in other neurodegenerative disorders as Huntington’s, Parkinson’s or Niemann Pick disease.
-A therapeutic strategy that favors synaptic maintenance may be a beneficial target for many neurodegenerative diseases.
-For this purpose, QPS Neuropharmacology provides a cell culture model to assess effects of your developmental compound on synaptogenesis primary hippocampal neurons.
+Defective synaptogenesis contributes to the pathology of different neurodegenerative disorders such as Alzheimer’s, Parkinson’s, Huntington’s, or Niemann Pick disease.
+A therapeutic strategy that fosters synaptogenesis may be a beneficial target for many neurodegenerative diseases.
+For this purpose, QPS Neuropharmacology provides a cell culture model to assess effects of your developmental compound on synaptogenesis in primary hippocampal or cortical neurons.

 Primary mouse/rat hippocampal or cortical neurons are treated with compounds for up to 10 days.
 Cells are subjected to indirect immunofluorescence analysis using β-tubulin III and synapsin antibody and imaged in Cytation5 multimode reader (Biotek) with imaging module at 10x magnification of 4-6 images per well.
 Synapsin-positive objects and β-tubulin III immunoreactive area are determined using automated image-based analysis (Gen05 software, BioTek).